 My questions is this: why would someone recommend you move money from TSP, which has a good safe investment in the G fund, to an equity index annuity that has a 10 year surrender charge and can only make 3-4% a year? …………… I can’t find a reason other than the salesman wants to make a commission.

 The G fund is better!

 The G fund is a great fit for people that want a safe and secure investment.
 Per TSP’s website, the objective of the G fund is “interest income without risk of principal.”
 What could be better for feds that don’t want to risk losing any money?
 And with the G fund, you have much better liquidity than you would with an EIA.

 Some of the salesmen, who are holding themselves out as retirement planners, aren’t even licensed to give advice or sell securities or mutual funds.
 How can a “professional” give you retirement advice without being licensed to give advice or provide investment solutions?

 Yes, my industry has gotten a bad rap over the years, mainly due to unethical salesman.
 Before taking money out of your TSP to invest, you need to carefully consider and question what you are doing.
 A good rule of thumb for investments is: a long surrender charge and high commission equals a poor investment for me and a great investment for the salesman!

 I have a much better idea than going to see a “retirement specialist” that can only sell you annuities – pay a fee only advisor to give you advice!
-I do a 90 minute consultation specifically for federal employees that can help you better understand your retirement and TSP.
-You can find more info about my federal consultations here.
+A fee only advisor can give you an unbiased opinion since we never receive commissions.
+If you would like my help on your retirement journey you are welcome to schedule a call.